 In the previous section we talked about beer, beer style, and this new categorization system that we’re implementing at Tryst.
 What you really need to know are the linking principles behind this system.
 Let’s take a closer look at the definitive Belgian style strong ales…

 Belgians have always retained a bit of a reputation for drinking very strong, high ABV beers.
 ABV is a measurement of the alcoholic content or Alcohol By Volume in … Continued

 I developed a new categorization system for Belgian style beers.
 I’m following up with a four-part series to explain it in more depth.
 This is the first installment in the four part series.

 Beer style is a funny term.
 We all seem to know what it means yet nobody could tell you exactly what beer style is.
 Lets looks at an example: three major beer nerds are given the same beer.
 One calls it an American IPA, the other calls it an Imperial IPA and the third labels it as hoppy American amber ale.
-Are any of these three nerds right or wrong?
-Probably not, with beer style comes a high … Continued
+Are any of these three nerds right or wrong? … Continued